boston-dynamics/spot-sdk/docs/concepts/robot_services.md

 The robot state service also tracks different parameters for the robot and this information can be accessed with the `GetRobotMetrics` RPC.
 These metrics can be useful for monitoring the system status and health of the robot.

+## log-status
+The log status service provides users access to files Spot generates that contains data about its performance during operation.
+Files can be generated with data from the past, such files are known as retro logs.
+Files can also be generated with present data and into the future, such files are called experiment logs.
+The `LogStatus` object in the response of each API displays the status of the requested file and the id that can be provided to BD support for assistance in debugging issues.
+The steps for sending logs to our support team are outlined [here](https://support.bostondynamics.com/s/article/Spot-robot-logging#DownloadSendLog).

 ## image